-As we officially enter the second half of the year, we’d like to remind you to perform a check-up on your tax withholdings.
+As we officially enter the second half of the year, we’d like to remind you to perform a check-up on your payroll tax withholdings.
 You probably know that many taxpayers were surprised with either reduced refunds or higher taxes due when they filed their 2018 taxes.
 Why did this happen?
 Because their 2018 income tax withholding was not sufficient throughout the year.

 While the tax reform that came out of the Tax Cuts and Jobs Act (TCJA) went into effect in 2018, the IRS has not yet revised Form W-4 to reflect major revisions that affect withholdings.
 The IRS plans to issue a revised Form W-4 for the 2020 tax year.
 As such, employers continue to use the pre-TCJA form which results in lower amounts withheld than the withholdings based on the new law.